-sacked balenciaga casting director responds to accusations of model mistreatment
+former balenciaga casting director responds to accusations of model mistreatment

-A response has been issued by one of the casting directors sacked by Balenciaga following accusations of 'sadistic and cruel' mistreatment of models at a Paris casting.
+A response has been issued by one of the casting directors dismissed by Balenciaga following accusations of "sadistic and cruel" mistreatment of models at a Paris casting.
 Maida Gregori Boina was accused, along with Rami Fernandes, by fellow casting director James Scully in an Instagram post that said: "I was very disturbed to hear from a number of girls this morning that yesterday at the Balenciaga casting [Maida and Rami] (serial abusers) held a casting in which they made over 150 girls wait in a stairwell told them they would have to stay over 3 hours to be seen and not to leave.
 In their usual fashion they shut the door went to lunch and turned off the lights, to the stairs leaving every girl with only the lights of their phones to see".

-In a statement issued to the Business of Fashion, Maida Gregori Boina has refuted the claims, calling them "inaccurate and libellous".
+In a statement issued to Business of Fashion, Maida Gregori Boina has refuted the claims, calling them "inaccurate and libelous."
 As part of a longer statement, Boina writes, "To directly address these accusations, the models did not wait for 3 hours in the dark, not even one hour.
 We personally ate our lunch in the casting facility and — without question — we did not lock the models in the stairwell and turn out the lights.
-That would be completely inhumane".
-She goes on to commend Balenciaga for taking swift action, but says, "we are saddened to be released from the casting without a discussion of what actually took place," later accusing James Scully of "misrepresented the facts for personal career gain".
+That would be completely inhumane."
+She goes on to commend Balenciaga for taking swift action, but says, "we are saddened to be released from the casting without a discussion of what actually took place," later accusing James Scully of "misrepresented the facts for personal career gain."

 Several male models also commented, with Viva model Michael Armenakis writing, "I remember years ago for the Jil Sander casting [Maida and Rami] would call you there for 15:00 let's say and immediately go to lunch for three hours, it was widely known about but not spoken of because everyone wants the chance for an exclusive or just to walk for such a prestigious brand.
 They have the power to make models (which they do of course) but abuse that right by treating others as if they are below them.
-Very glad they have been exposed, along with others of course".
+Very glad they have been exposed, along with others of course."
 Alexander Wolf, represented by M4 in Germany, writes, "Maida and Rami are the worst casting directors I have ever met in my [life].
-I waited there from 5 to 7 hours. they keep your book and when u want it back u don't get the job.
-I hope they get fired from the other clients as well".
+I waited there from five to seven hours. they keep your book and when u want it back u don't get the job.
+I hope they get fired from the other clients as well."

 Text Charlotte Gush